We explain how Human Evolution was and the main theories of its development. In addition, its characteristics and species that existed.

 What was human evolution?

-We speak of Human Evolution or Evolution of the human being to refer to dynamic process of adaptation and biological change .
+We speak of Human Evolution or Evolution of the human being to refer to a dynamic process of adaptation and biological change .
 It began in Africa sometime 5 to 7 million years ago, when the most remote ancestor of our species emerged.

 In other words, it is the process of biological change that, over several million years, caused the appearance of the species Homo sapiens in the world.